As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 With contractors, HMRC used to use them as a ‘foot in the door’ to pursue IR35 matters.

-At the start of each review, HMRC will ask ‘Have you considered IR35?
-If so why do you consider yourself to be outside of IR35?
-Please provide evidence to support this answer’.
+Have you considered IR35?
+If so, why do you consider yourself to be outside of IR35?
+Please provide evidence to support this answer.

-This evidence will include details of the contractor’s previous engagements; the names of end clients, agencies and contract dates and details of actual working practices.
+This evidence will include details of the contractor’s previous engagements, the names of end clients and agencies, contract dates, and details of actual working practices.

 If the evidence is unsatisfactory or HMRC feel they need to test it, they are likely to want to speak to the end-user themselves to get their view on how the contractor worked and was treated in reality.
 If this is unsupervised you could be leaving yourself exposed.